Julie Heldman: Personal life

-After Heldman ended her playing career, she worked as a television color commentator and journalist, with CBS, NBC, PBS, and HBO at the US Open and Wimbledon, 1973–1978.
+After Heldman ended her playing career, she worked as a television commentator and journalist, with CBS, NBC, PBS, and HBO at the US Open and Wimbledon from 1973 to 1978.
 She published articles about tennis in various magazines, including World Tennis and Seventeen.
 She was the first woman to cover a men's tennis event (the 1976 Avis Challenge Cup).

 In 1981, Heldman married Bernie Weiss, and their daughter Amy was born in 1987.
 In 1985, Heldman became president and co-chair of Signature Eyewear.
 Heldman retired in 2000 because she suffered a breakdown that lasted nearly 15 years.

 Memoir

 Heldman's memoir Driven, A Daughter's Odyssey was published in August 2018.
 She writes “the book became a mainstay of my existence.
 It has profoundly contributed to my well being.”
 The book has been praised by former players and critics alike.
 Tennis historian Steve Flink called it "mandatory reading."
 Chris Evert called it a "must read."